 Human trafficking is the movement of a person for the purpose of profit.
 It can be broken down into three parts:

 A national border does not need to be crossed for human trafficking to occur - a person can be trafficked within a country.
 Human trafficking is distinct from human smuggling, which does not involve the 'purpose' of exploitation.

-Victims found in the UK come from many different countries including Albania, Nigeria, Vietnam and the UK itself.
-Poverty, limited opportunities at home, lack of education, unstable social and political conditions, economic imbalances and war are some of the key drivers that contribute to trafficking of victims.
+Modern Slavery can happen to anyone.
+It happens to men, women and children from every walk of life.
+However, it does disproportionately effect people with pre-existing vulnerabilities that a trafficker can exploit.
+Poverty, limited opportunities at home, lack of education, unstable social and political conditions, economic imbalances and war are some of the key drivers that contribute to the trafficking of people.

-Across the South West potential victims of slavery and trafficking have been identified on farms, at nail bars, in massage parlours, cannabis factories, car washes, takeaways/restaurants, homeless shelters, private residential homes and many more everyday places.
+Across the South West potential victims of slavery and trafficking have been identified on farms, in nail bars, in massage parlours, cannabis factories, car washes, care homes, takeaways/restaurants, homeless shelters, private residential homes and many more everyday places.